Glubs9/total_functional_programming_language/README.md

 arguments must be greater than the sum of the depth of the arguments functions.
 the function definition test(s[a], s[b]) = plus(s[a], s[s[b]]) has an argument depth of 2 and
 a definition depth of 3, this would error the program.
+The other distinguishing feature of primitive functions is that they must be total.
+This means that a primitive function must cover all possible inputs to the function.
+A non-primitive function does not have this restriction.
+For example the function
+test(a) = a; does cover all inputs whereas
+test(s[a]) = a; does not, as it misses the case where the input is 0, in which case it will not match.
 You can call a non-primitive function within a primitive function even though, conceptually, this would create a non-primitive function.
 This is worked around by the program splitting into two branches, one where the non-primitive call immediately returns the bottom value (!) and another